whitneyburton/portfolios/students/1611-front/julian-kyer/20170609-julian-kyer-m4.md

 On May 19th I participated in Founders Fights, a Boulder Startup Week event.
 It was a charity boxing competition with the goal of getting tech and startup people to give back to their community.
 I am working on a blog about it, but I will try to summarize my thoughts here.

 Turing spends a lot of time talking about how to create the kind of world we want to live in.
-When I had the opportunity to participate in Founders Fights, I knew I had to do it, because it offered a chance to put my money where my mouth is.
-Or rather, my donor's money where my mouth is, and my face where the fists are.

-Everything I type about the event feels clunky, but it was important for me to raise money for RAINN, the country's largest anti-sexual assault organization, and I'm grateful that Turing provided me the opportunity to stand up for something I believe in.
+Everything I type about the event, and specifically why I chose to participate, feels clunky, but it was important for me to raise money for RAINN, the country's largest anti-sexual assault organization.
+Taking strong, conscious positions seems an integral part of this community; I'm grateful that Turing provided me the opportunity to stand up for something I believe in and I appreciated the support of my peers.

-Also, TA-ing a Try Turing event with yung-Jhun was a blast and 10/10 would do it again.
+TA-ing a Try Turing event with yung-Jhun was also a blast and 10/10 would do it again.
+And per usual, I enjoyed pairing with other mods.
+This is a special place and I'll miss being here every day, and 1611 in particular.

 ------------------